soumendra/python-machinelearning-setup/README.md

 | env36.yml |   py36           | A Python environment based on 3.6.x (for machine learning) |
 | env36tf.yml | py36tf         | A Python environment based on 3.6.x (for deep learning using tensorflow, keras) |
 | env36tfgpu.yml | py36tfgpu   | A Python environment based on 3.6.x (for gpu-driven deep learning using tensorflow, keras) |

+For more details on the exact packages and versions being set up, you can look at the correcponding `.yml` files.

 # How to Set Up